 Most of the reefs of the Bunaken National Marine Park are rich and unspoilt, with pristine and abundant soft coral and fish life in huge concentration.

 Diving in and around Bunaken is mostly wall diving and drift diving, but also includes several beautiful coral slopes.
 Dive Bunaken National Park and Manado with Eco Divers, a PADI 5 Star Dive Center: we dive more than 50 different dive sites, most of them within the park.
 The variety of both fish and soft coral is outstanding, making this area one of the top places in the world with regards to biodiversity.

 In September 2012 Dr. Gerry Allen and Dr. Mark Erdmann, did the first ever scientific survey in Bunaken National Park, the result was very interesting due the extremely high per-site diversity.
 In general any count of over 200 fish species on a single dive is considered a very high diversity site.
 Of the 9 sites surveyed, 6 were higher than 200 species and two of them broke 300 species (Tanjung Kelapa/Malcolm had 310 species and Sachiko’s had 301 species)!

 To put this in perspective, in over 40 years’ of survey work around the Coral Triangle region, Gerry Allen has only documented three sites that have broken 300 species: Kayoa Island, Halmahera (303 species), Tanjung Papisoi in Kaimana, West Papua (330 species) and Cape Kri in Raja Ampat (374 species).
-So Tanjung Kelapa/Malcolm is now the 3rd richest fish site ever recorded, and Satchiko’s the 5th, (read the full report of the survey here)
+So Satchiko’s the 5th richest fish site ever recorded, and Tanjung Kelapa/Malcolm is now the 3rd (and it takes only a 10 minutes boat ride from Eco Divers Manado) read the full report of the survey here

 Bunaken National Park consists of five islands: Bunaken, Manado Tua, Siladen, Montehage, and Nain, as well as a part of the North Sulawesi mainland.